 Certifications: A certification is important when purchasing a diamond over a certain size.
 Most diamonds are certified from a half-carat up.
 A certification is a document from an independent company not affiliated with the jewelry store you are purchasing the diamond from.
 This document contains the date the stone was certified, its carat weight, shape, measurements, clarity and color grades, as well as a plot of the diamond.
 (A plot is basically a map of the stone under 10x magnification showing where the inclusions are in that specific stone).
-The two major certification companies in the world are GIA (Gemological Institute of America) and EGL (European Gemological Laboratory).
-These certification companies are basically one in the same- both provide similar looking certifications, and both grade their diamonds using the same scales.
-Some jewelers will claim one company is better than the other, because that jeweler only deals with the one company or the other.
-We deal with both.
-There are obviously other certification companies out there, and some are reputable, but many are not, and these other certifications should be discussed with your jeweler.
+The most well respected and prominent certification laboratory in the world is GIA (Gemological Institute of America), with offices all over the world.
+There are other laboratories diamonds can be certified through including AGS, EGL and IGI.
+We prefer GIA for our Natural Diamonds and IGI for our Lab Grown Diamonds.
 Either way, a certification is an important part of the diamond buying process.

 Branding: Lately branding is showing up more and more with jewelry and diamonds.
 The problem is that it is not necessarily a good thing for the consumer.
 Branding is when a company puts their name or logo on a diamond, and sells it with a “Brand name.”
 All of these companies have their own little gimmicks, whether it is Hearts on something, Arrows and Hearts, or any other of the many names out there.
 These diamonds are the same stones you would find accompanied with an EGL or GIA certification, however the branding company puts a monetary premium on their stones that trickles down to the consumer.
 The easiest way to understand branding is this: Every diamond is mined out of the earth, cut and polished to be beautiful, certified by GIA, EGL or whomever, and then sold to the customer.
 A branded diamond is no different from any regularly certified diamond.
 Branding a diamond adds an extra step to the process.
 By adding a middleman, you the consumer end up paying an extra ten percent or more for the ambiance of a branded name.
 When a diamond is mined out of the earth, it does not say, “I want to be a Hearts on Fire diamond!”
 With the help of a reputable jeweler, you can be assured that you are looking at the best cut (brilliance) for your dollar.
 A brand alone will assure you of nothing but the fact that you are paying more for the NAME.